dataset-ninja/water-meters/ABSTRACT.md

-**Water Meters** **Dataset** contains a diverse collection of water meter images along with corresponding segmentation masks and OCR labels for the meter readings.

-Note, that this is just an example of the data.
-See homepage for details.
+The **Water Meters Dataset** comprises a wide array of images depicting water meters, complete with associated segmentation masks and OCR labels for meter readings.
+The data was collected using [Yandex.Toloka](https://toloka.ai/tolokers/).
+Please note that this description is just a sample of the data.
+For comprehensive information, refer to the dataset's homepage.